So last week I finally did what I’ve been saying I want to do for years and I got my nose pierced!

 As much as I wish they didn’t, piercings hurt and the shock/pain can cause you to faint or feel dizzy.

 A way to avoid that is to avoid getting pierced on an empty stomach, especially if it’s your first time or it will be in a place you know is going to hurt.

 I would also say to take a sugary drink with you to sip after it’s over, as your adrenaline will probably be running pretty high.

 Have a shower

-You should try and avoid getting your new piercing wet/getting soap in it for at least the first 3 days if possible so getting a shower just before gives you a few days for the piercing to start to heal.
-Plus its just good manners.
+I’ve always been told you should try and avoid getting your new piercing wet/getting soap in it for at least the first 3 days if possible.

-Research the piercing you want.
-Check the average healing times.
-Is there anything you need to know thats specific to that piercing.
-Some people say that you shouldn’t read other people’s accounts but I’ve always found these really useful.
-It can be a great way to learn about some things to look out for, like keloids for example.
+Some people say that you shouldn’t read other people’s accounts, but I’ve always found these really useful.
+It can be a great way to learn about the piercing and educated yourself on some things to look out for, like keloids for example.

 Sure, if people have a horrible experience it can put you off but personally I know that piercing are going to hurt and that everyone’s pain tolerance is different, so I take things like that with a pinch of salt.